 Preparing the dam

 We use the aluminum tape to create a dam that contains the poured wax.

-Before starting this step, make sure the old surface of the yellow wax is completely clean of soap, old silicone, dust, etc. This can be as simple as an isopropanol rinse, or may require planing off the top layer and then thoroughly washing.
+Before starting this step, make sure the surface of the block is completely clean of soap, old silicone, dust, etc. This can be as simple as an isopropanol rinse, or may require planing off the top layer and then thoroughly washing.